davidthomas5412/ActiveOpticsSimulator/README.md

 5. Open source: public github repo, issue tracking, pull requests welcome.

 # Install
 This project has two dependencies that must be installed separately.
 First, you will need to install [galsim](https://github.com/GalSim-developers/GalSim).
-Then, you will need to install [batoid](https://github.com/jmeyers314/batoid). batoid must be installed from source because we depend on a functions (batoid.utils.fieldToDirCos and batoid.utils .dirCosToZemax) that have not made it into the PyPI release.
+Then, you will need to install [batoid](https://github.com/jmeyers314/batoid). batoid must be installed from source because we depend on a functions (batoid.utils.fieldToDirCos and batoid.utils.dirCosToZemax) that have not made it into the PyPI release.
 Then you should be able to clone this repo and run setup.py:

 ```